pensadotech/MERN_BlankApp/README.md

 * Node JS and Mongo DB must be installed.
 * If the application needs to be stored in GitHub, create a repo and clone into the computer local drive.

-## Initial steps to create a MERN application
+## Initial steps to create a MERN skeleton application

 1. Create a project folder and in the folder create a file “server.js”.
 2. Open the VSCode terminal.